 View all Public InstallationsEdward Burtynsky Thjorsá River #1, Iceland, 2012

-Massive photographs occupy space normally reserved for advertising in the downtown core, leveraging Pattison Outdoor billboards to present engaging photographic work in public space.
+Massive photographs occupied space normally reserved for advertising in the downtown core, leveraging Pattison Outdoor billboards to present engaging photographic work in public space.

 Capture will provide community opportunities through exhibits, events, master classes, tours, films, and artist talks.
 The Festival will align your branding with our audience and associate your company with our high-profile programmeming and artists.
 Capture is open to exploring unique opportunities that reflect your company's vision and mandate.Request a Sponsorship Kit

 Capture is a not-for-profit organization.
 We are always looking for people to assist us in the months leading up to the festival and during the festival in October.
 Please contact us, providing details regarding your availability, experience, and reasons for your interest in volunteering.
 A resume or CV is appreciated and can be sent to:Become a Volunteer

 We thank these businesses, foundations, galleries, and individuals for their generous support.

 - Julie Lee